lorenzo-rovigatti/tacoxDNA/README.md

 ## PDB-to-oxDNA converter

 The `PDB_oxDNA.py` script takes two mandatory arguments.
+Given the sometimes messy nature of PDB files, the script makes some choices during the parsing of the input file.
+In particular, note the following points:

-Note that, if the PDB file contains more than one MODEL, only the first one will be converted.
+* if the PDB file contains more than one MODEL, only the first one will be converted;
+* if the PDB file contains alternate locations for some (or all) of the atoms, only those marked with either "1" or "A" will be considered.
+If the PDB file uses a different notation, the script may fail or crash.

 ### Mandatory arguments
 * The input PDB file